September Is Sports Eye Safety Month!

 This happens when a blood vessel breaks on the white part of the eye.
 In addition to a sport-related injury, it can be induced by rubbing the eye, heavy lifting, sneezing or coughing.
 For those with subconjunctival hemorrhage, the eye appears intensely red - though this minor condition will often clear up within a couple weeks on its own without treatment.

 This occurs when one or more of the bones around the eyeball break, often caused by a hard blow to the face - such as by a baseball or a fist.
-This is a major injury and should be assessed by an eye doctor, like Dr. Timothy S. Gibbons, along with X-Rays or CT scan imaging to help confirm the diagnosis.
+This is a major injury and should be assessed by an eye doctor, like Dr. Jeffrey C. Johnson, along with X-Rays or CT scan imaging to help confirm the diagnosis.

 Black Eye or Periorbital Hematoma